TheWizardsCode/Character-Dev/Assets/Wizards Code/Character AI/Character/Documentation/Cues/111 Timeline Cues.md

-In this scene rather than having triggering cues from a UI button we trigger them from a timeline.
-This allows sequencues of cues to be played with a single in-game event.
+In this scene rather than triggering cues from a UI button we trigger them from a timeline.
+This allows sequences of cues to be played with a single in-game event.
+This is useful for cut scenes or scripted NPC events.

+The scene is setup the same to the 101 scene with three marks for the actor to move to.
+However, rather than clicking a button controlled by a director class to send the cues to the actor there is a `Scene Timeline` object which contains a standard Unity timeline containing each of the three cues.
+When the scene starts this timeline will start playing and thus the actor will move to the first mark, wait for a short while, then move to the second mark.